erizov/Professor/semester_9/lecture_59_distributed_systems_advanced/crdt/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this atechniqueto solve real-world problems

 ## Prerequisites